-PLAN ADMINISTRATOR.
+PLAN ADMINISTRATOR

 Arkansas State University System Employee Health Benefit Plan is the benefit plan of Arkansas State University System, the Plan Administrator, also called the Plan Sponsor.
-It is to be administered by the Plan Administrator in accordance with the provisions of ERISA.
+It is to be administered by the Plan Administrator.
 An individual or committee may be appointed by Arkansas State University System to be Plan Administrator and serve at the convenience of the Employer.
-If the Plan Administrator or a committee member resigns, dies or is otherwise removed from the position, Arkansas State University System shall appoint a new Plan Administrator as soon as reasonably possible.
+If the Plan Administrator or a committee member resigns, dies, or is otherwise removed from the position, Arkansas State University System shall appoint a new Plan Administrator as soon as reasonably possible.